 Information Architecture (IA)

 All navigation systems are enabled by well structured information, organized and labelled neatly.
-Making it easy to find and build different navigation structures to enable your users and customers to find what they are looking for as efficiently and enjoyable as possible.
+Making it easy to find and build different navigation structures enables your users and customers to find what they are looking for as efficiently and enjoyably as possible.

-However for a more sophisticated search you need to connect your information architecture with the search.
-This is where that proper modelling, organizing and labeling rewards you.
-You can easily map price information, GEO location or color information to search facets.
+However, for a more sophisticated search, you need to connect your information architecture with the search.
+This is where that proper modeling, organizing and labeling rewards you.
+You can easily map price information, GEO location, or color information to search facets.